Event Scheduling and wp-cron

 - Search for: wp-cron.php

-- If you have successful crons, you should see something like the following.
+- If you have crons running, you will see entries like the following:

 200response code denotes the cron is working correctly.